The Agile project management methodology has been used by software engineers and IT professionals for the past sixteen years.

 2-Expecting requirement changes

-The political changes and society’s task and expectation may evolve.
+The political changes and society’s tasks and expectations may evolve.

 So assuming the specification is fixed and can’t be changed is a losing proposition.
 The Agile process assumes that change might happen at any point during the project’s lifecycle.